-Social fund contribution
+Social and sports contribution fund

-The Group makes contributions equivalents to 2.5% of the adjusted consolidated net profit for the year into a state social fund for the support of sports, cultural, social and charitable activities.
+The Group makes contributions equivalents to 2.5% of the of the adjusted consolidated net profit relating to Qatar operations for the year into a state social and sports contribution fund for the support of social and sports activities.
 This is presented in the statement of changes of equity as appropriation of profit in accordance with Law No. 13 of 2008.